edfong/npl/README.md

 ### __Example E.2.3__ - Comparison to Importance Sampling (in `./supp_experiments/Toy_GMM`)
 1. Run `generate_gmm.py` to generate toy data.
 The files in `./sim_data_plot` are the train/test data used for the plots in the paper.
 2. Run `run_NPL_toygmm.py` for the NPL example (note that the MDP example will be run too) and `run_IS_toygmm.py` for the importance sampling example.
 3. Run `evaluate_posterior_toygmm.py` to evaluate posterior samples on test data.
-The Jupyter notebook `Plot bivariate KDEs for GMM.ipynb` can be used to produce posterior plots.

 ### __Example E.2.4__ - Comparison to MDP-NPL (in `./supp_experiments/Toy_GMM`)